Keeper (2025 film): Plot

-Increasingly suspicious of Malcolm's behavior, Liz locks herself in the bathroom and finds an old photograph of Malcolm with what appears to be his wife and daughters.
-Malcolm busts the door open, and Liz furiously confronts him for his apparent infidelity before demanding to be taken home.
-Malcolm then reveals that 200 years ago, as adolescents, he and Darren encountered a pregnant woman—the one from Liz's visions—trespassing on their property, and shot her in the leg before locking her in a pigpen.
-There, she gave birth to the strange creatures that have been appearing around Liz.
-Darren and Malcolm fatally shot the woman in the head and have spent the last 200 years luring women to the premises to feed to the creatures, who have granted the men a longer lifespan in exchange; the screaming women in Liz's visions are their past victims.
-He also explains that the cake was drugged and had intended to knock Liz out.
+An increasingly suspicious Liz finds an old photograph of Malcolm with what appears to be his wife and daughters.
+Liz furiously confronts Malcolm and demands to be taken home.
+Malcolm reveals that 200 years ago, as adolescents, he and Darren encountered a pregnant woman—the one from Liz's visions—on their property and shot her in the leg.
+After she gave birth to the creatures, which have been appearing around Liz, Darren and Malcolm shot her in the head.
+They have spent the last 200 years feeding the creatures in exchange for an extended lifespan; the screaming women in Liz's visions are their past victims.
+He also explains that the cake was drugged and was intended to knock Liz out.

-Malcolm locks Liz in the basement after she tries to escape.
-She is surrounded by the spirits, including the woman with the bag over her head, who removes the bag to reveal a face with multiple eyes, noses and mouths.
-In lieu of attacking her, the creatures embrace Liz due to her resemblance to their mother, whose disembodied head they have preserved in a jar of honey.
-Liz both laughs hysterically and screams in horror as they surround her.
-Meanwhile, Malcolm begins to age rapidly before being attacked by one of the creatures.
-The following morning, an elderly Malcolm finds that he is suspended upside-down from a tree.
-Liz, her eyes now completely black like those of the creatures, approaches him and forcibly feeds him some of the drugged cake.
-He pleads to be freed and promises that he genuinely loves her, but Liz coldly accuses him of lying before drowning him by dunking his head into a jar of honey and walking away.
+Malcolm locks Liz in the basement.
+She is surrounded by spirits, including the woman with the bag over her head, who removes it to reveal a face with multiple eyes, noses, and mouths.
+The creatures embrace Liz, recognizing her resemblance to their mother, whose head is preserved in a jar of honey.
+Liz both laughs hysterically and screams in horror.
+Meanwhile, Malcolm ages rapidly before being attacked by one of the creatures.

+The following morning, an elderly Malcolm is hung upside down from a tree.
+Liz, her eyes now completely black like the creatures', approaches him and reveals that the creatures have asked her to stay with them.
+She forcefeeds him the drugged cake as he pleads to be freed and promises that he genuinely loves her.
+Liz coldly accuses him of lying, drowns him by dunking his head into a jar of honey, and walks away.